GDXN/MangaCMS/README.md

 ---

 Tests for all the various plugins are in the /tests/ directory.
 Because of how they hook into the rest of the system, they must be run as modules: `python3 -m tests.test-{name}`.
 This is required to avoid having to dick about with the contents of `sys.path`.

 ---

+# Q&A

+ - Q: Is this hard to use?
+ - A: It requires at minimum a decent familiarity with the Linux command line.
+Python and/or SQL knowledge is also helpful.

+ - Q: You're scraping my site!
+Don't do that!
+ - A: Your *web-site*.
+That you posted **publically**.
+You don't really understand how this whole "internet" thing works, do you?

+---